WBST: Broader context

 After the end of World War II, American colleges and universities became engorged with a "veteran bulge" as thousands of former military personnel took advantage of the G.I.
 Bill, and pursued higher education.
 This then promoted a growth in various educational programs such as radio and later television.
 This surge in interest then permitted the use of such programs for educational purposes such as listening to school broadcasts, educational records, government speeches, radio courses, school sponsored programs.

 A growing concern pertaining to the direction university-run radio would lead, seemed to emerge while this growth was occurring.
 This issue related to the topic of whether or not University radio would be devoted to commercialization or public radio.
 Many universities, attempting to blend the two concepts, consequently struggled as "they could not overcome the fundamental contradiction."
 However, this was a concept that Ball State, as well as many other universities attempted, as in 1951, WBST introduced commercials to their programming.

 Conclusion

 Overall then, after World War II, collegiate radio programs grew all over the country and Ball State University was no exception.
-Having humble beginnings with a 10 watt transmitter and no real place to operate, WBST grew to 3,000 watts, employed a devoted staff, a scholarly program, from which David Letterman was a part, and an expensive tower that increased the range of the station.
+Having humble beginnings with a 10 watt transmitter and no real place to operate, WBST grew to 3,000 watts, employed a devoted staff, a scholarly program, of which David Letterman was a part, and an expensive tower that increased the range of the station.
 WBST, similar to the programs across the country, grew during this time and became an important addition to Ball State University.